lynnhtkk/the-maze-runner/README.md

 # Introduction

-**Maze Runner** is a captivating and challenging top-down pixel-themed game where players have to navigate through complex mazes.
+**Maze Runner** is a captivating and challenging top-down pixel-themed game, developed using Java and LibGDX framework, where players have to navigate through complex mazes.
 With a limited number of lives (3 to be exact), players must strategically maneuver their character, collecting a key and finding their way to the exit to claim victory.
 The game presents an exciting blend of exploration and strategy, set in a visually appealing pixel world.

+This game is my Project for the first semester at TUM Campus Heilbronn, BIE.

 ## Game Mechanics